Real-world examples of reusable packaging

 Food and beverage industry

-• Deposit-return systems for bottles: Probably the most successful example of reusable packaging, container-deposit schemes are widely used for bottles and cans in Europe.
+Container-deposit schemes are widely used for bottles and cans in Europe.
 People can return their bottles and receive a small amount of money that’s included in the purchase price.
-These are generally very successful in practice, with return rates commonly reaching up to 90% or more.
+These are generally very successful in practice, with return rates reaching up to 90% or more.

 Ecommerce and retail sector